apache/flink/docs/content/docs/deployment/metric_reporters.md

 metrics.reporter.my_other_reporter.port: 10000
 ```

 **Important:** The jar containing the reporter must be accessible when Flink is started.
-Reporters that support the
- `factory.class` property can be loaded as [plugins]({{< ref "docs/deployment/filesystems/plugins" >}}).
-Otherwise the jar must be placed
+ Reporters are loaded as [plugins]({{< ref "docs/deployment/filesystems/plugins" >}}).
- in the /lib folder.
-Reporters that are shipped with Flink (i.e., all reporters documented on this page) are available
+ All reporters documented on this page are available by default.
- by default.

 You can write your own `Reporter` by implementing the `org.apache.flink.metrics.reporter.MetricReporter` interface.
 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.